Zeinab-Haroon/Speech-Recognition/README.md

-## Speech-Recognition Class
+## Speech-Recognition-CovNet
-The course taught by Gabriel Synnaeve, Neil Zeghidour, Emmanuel Dupoux, Laurent Besacier and Morgane Rivera.
+A Speech Recognition course taught by Gabriel Synnaeve, Neil Zeghidour, Emmanuel Dupoux, Laurent Besacier and Morgane Rivera at the African Masters of Machine Intelligence.